-The holidays are chugging into town, and southeast Michigan is full of train-themed fun.
-Climb aboard a real train or check out some cool holiday train displays sure to put a sparkle in your child’s eyes.
+The holidays are chugging into town, and metro Detroit is full of train-themed fun.
+Climb aboard a real train or check out some cool holiday train displays sure to put a sparkle in your child’s eyes this season.

 - Address: Crossroads Village and Huckleberry Railroad, 6140 Bray Road, Flint

 Travel north to Flint for Christmas at Crossroads Holiday.
-Here little train lovers can climb aboard an authentic Baldwin steam locomotive for a 40-minute journey along the shores of Mott Lake — and Crossroads Village, a historic town that’s transformed into an 1800s-era Christmas village.
+Little train lovers can climb aboard an authentic Baldwin steam locomotive for a 40-minute journey along the shores of Mott Lake and Crossroads Village, a historic town that’s transformed into an 1800s-era Christmas village.

 - Address: Joy Park, 24001 Joy Blvd., Clinton Township

-Clinton Township Parks and Recreation and the Michigan Transit Museum team up to bring local families a holiday train ride complete with a reading of The Polar Express, hot chocolate, cookies, carols and more.
+Clinton Township Parks and Recreation and the Michigan Transit Museum team up to bring local families a holiday train ride complete with a reading of The Polar Express, hot chocolate, cookies and carols.
 The trains are enclosed but not heated so be sure to dress for the weather.

 - Address: Henry Ford Museum of American Innovation, 20900 Oakwood Blvd., Dearborn

 - Cost: $30/adults, $22.25/ages 5-11, free/members and children 4 and under

 During its Holidays in Henry Ford Museum event, the halls transform into a wonderland with Christmas trees covered in hundreds of ornaments – and a giant Lionel train display.
 It boasts 435 feet of track lined with tiny versions of historic buildings and figures, plus seasonal engines, handcars and lights.
 Originally owned by Richard Kughn, former CEO of Lionel Trains, this display has called Dearborn home since 1983.

 This post was originally updated in 2015 and is updated regularly.